CORRECT: COndensed eRror RECognition via knowledge Transfer in multi-agent systems: CORRECT: Condensed Error Recognition via Knowledge Transfer

 \subsection{Error Schema Extraction}

-Given an annotated error trajectory $\mathcal{T} = \{(a_i, s_i, r_i)\}_{i=1}^n$, where $a_i$ denotes the agent at step $i$, $s_i$ represents the step content, and $r_i$ is the corresponding result, along with the identified error at step $s_e$ and error reason $r_e$, \name generates an error schema $\mathcal{S}$ capturing (Figure~\ref{fig:sample_error_schema}): (1) \emph{Error Signatures} $\Sigma$: Characteristic patterns such as agent actions, interaction sequences, and key behavioral markers; (2) \emph{Error Context Analysis} $\mathcal{C}$: Detailed analysis of the conditions that led to the error, including agent states, task progress, and environmental factors; and (3) \emph{Detection Heuristics} $\mathcal{H}$: Actionable rules and guidelines for identifying similar errors in new contexts.
+Given an annotated error trajectory $\mathcal{T} = \{(a_i, s_i, r_i)\}_{i=1}^n$, where $a_i$ denotes the agent at step $i$, $s_i$ represents the step content, and $r_i$ is the corresponding result, along with the identified error at step $s_e$ and error reason $r_e$, \name generates an error schema $\mathcal{S}$ capturing (Figure~\ref{fig:sample_error_schema}): (1) \emph{Error Signatures} $\Sigma$: characteristic patterns such as agent actions, interaction sequences, and key behavioral markers; (2) \emph{Error Context Analysis} $\mathcal{C}$: detailed analysis of the conditions that led to the error, including agent states, task progress, and environmental factors; and (3) \emph{Detection Heuristics} $\mathcal{H}$: actionable rules and guidelines for identifying similar errors.

-To minimize human efforts, \name leverages capable LLMs (e.g., GPT-5) to generate error schemas.
+To minimize human efforts, \name leverages LLMs (e.g., GPT-5 or Qwen3) to generate error schemas.
 We discuss how to ensure the quality of the schema in Section~\ref{sec:online-manage}.

-\paragraph{Clustered Schema Extraction.} Even with LLMs, generating a schema for every trajectory is still costly due to voluminous requests in practical MAS deployments.
+\paragraph{Clustered Schema Extraction.} Even with LLMs, generating a schema for every trajectory can be costly, considering voluminous requests in practical MAS deployments.
 In fact, doing so is unnecessary because schema reuse often follows a long-tailed distribution: a small number of schemas are frequently reused, while most are rarely applied (\S\ref{sec:eval}).
-To exploit this, \name performs the following offline procedure: (1) \emph{Trajectory Clustering:} Failure trajectories are embedded semantically and clustered to group similar error patterns, and then (2) \emph{Cluster-level Schema Generation:} One representative schema is generated per cluster, capturing the common error structure without redundant costs.
+To exploit this, \name performs the following offline procedure: (1) \emph{Trajectory Clustering:} Failure trajectories are embedded semantically and clustered to group similar error patterns, and then (2) \emph{Cluster-level Schema Generation:} One representative schema is generated per cluster, capturing the common error structure.

+The number of clusters is selected using a data-driven criterion that balances schema compactness and diagnostic coverage.
+Let $\{\mathbf{e}_i\}_{i=1}^N$ denote the semantic embeddings of $N$ failure trajectories, and let $\mathcal{C}(K)$ be the clustering result with $K$ clusters.
+For each trajectory $i$, we compute its silhouette coefficient:

+where $a(i)$ is the average distance between $\mathbf{e}_i$ and other points in the same cluster, and $b(i)$ is the minimum average distance to points in any other cluster.
+We define the average silhouette score as $ S(K) = \frac{1}{N} \sum_{i=1}^{N} s(i) $.
+We increase $K$ until the marginal gain in cohesion saturates, i.e., $ S(K+1) - S(K) < \epsilon $, for a small threshold $\epsilon$.
+As shown in our cache-size ablations (\S\ref{eval:ablation}), a relatively small set of schemas (often a few hundred) already reaches an accuracy plateau, confirming the effectiveness of our design.